alphastigma101/Compiler/README.md

 ### Project Motivation and Potential Applications

 This project serves as my inaugural venture into crafting a `toy lagnuage`, a `compiler`, and a `virtual machine`.
-Beyond this primary goal, I'm eager to explore how the techniques learned can be applied to various domains in software development and data processing.
+Beyond this primary goals, I'm eager to explore how the techniques learned can be applied to various domains in software development and data processing.
 Some intriguing areas for future exploration include:

 - Parsing complex configuration files
 - Handling data serialization formats